-Aquatic Live Food is now culturing the “SS” (super small) strain of rotifers (Brachionus rotundiformis) , which range in size from 120-180um (microns).
+Aquatic Live Food is now culturing the “SS” (super small) strain of rotifers (Brachionus rotundiformis) our culture is axenic, and the size of the rotifers range from 120-180um (microns).
 These rotifers are one third the size of newly hatched brine shrimp, giving smaller organisms a chance to feed.
 There very small size is very important to breeders and anyone wanting to breed fish as young fry have a very small mouth gape which make is very hard to ingest food, smaller fry normally die as they are unable to open there mouth wide enough to eat L strain rotifers.

 Our live SS rotifers are feed on MicroMagic marine 4 spec phytoplankton.
 These rotifers also make a perfect feed for your filter feeders, hard corals, soft corals, larval fish, and other reef carnivores that feed on small zooplankton.